 - Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.

 - Organic chemical contaminants, including synthetic and volatile organic chemicals that are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems.

 Drinking water, including bottled water, can contain small amounts of some contaminants.
 However the presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the USEPAs Safe Drinking Water Hotline at 800-426-4791, or visit their website.

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV / AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice from their doctors about drinking water directly from the faucet.
 The United States Environmental Protection Agency / Centers for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at 800-426-4791.

 What is in Your Drinking Water

 Your drinking water is regularly tested using California Water Resources Control Board Division of Drinking Water (DDW) required methods to ensure its safety.
-The Consumer Confidence Report, Water Quality Table lists all the constituents detected in your drinking water that have federal and state drinking water standards.
+The Consumer Confidence Report (PDF), Water Quality Table lists all the constituents detected in your drinking water that have federal and state drinking water standards.
 Unregulated constituents and other constituents of interest are also included.

 About Arsenic in Water